SCIInstitute/ShapeWorks/docs/workflow/groom.md

-# How to groom your dataset?
+# How to Groom Your Dataset?

 ShapeWorks needs suitable distance transforms for establishing shape correspondence.
 Groom stage has a pipeline to generate the distance transforms from input images (binary segmentation or mesh).
 It consists of image/mesh pre-processing and